nksinghfirst/kubernete/README.md

 Step24 - After creating sync the changes in argocd and now you can also see the rollout in it.

+Step25 - Once everything was good APP health was Healthy and new version was working fine then I promote the rollout and check its status.

+Step26 - Then the new image will be running completely and the old one will get deleted.

-Step25 - Clean UP - Delete the app that you created in the ArgoCD  using ArgoCD UI and once you do that all the resources of your app will get deleted from you K8s cluster.
+Step27 - Clean UP - Delete the app that you created in the ArgoCD  using ArgoCD UI and once you do that all the resources of your app will get deleted from you K8s cluster.
      - Also by selecting PRUNE RESOURCES while creating APP what it does is it deleted the resources that are not presented in the github repo